 (Verse 8) St. Paul confirms that those who patiently endure their struggles will reign with Christ in eternity.
-Of the "seed of David" refer to the lineage of the King of kings.
+The "descendants of David" refer to the lineage of the King of kings.
 If Christ endured suffering and struggled with patience, then we, too, are called to face our challenges with insight, according to the gospel of St. Paul.